Patchworks, 2c Fulbourne Road Now On Site

-Inland Homes is bringing forward a proposal for a residential-led development at 2c Fulbourne Road, Walthamstow (Homebase site) including new commercial uses, high quality landscaping and public space.
-This will support the aims of the Waltham Forest Draft Local Plan that identifies the Forest Road corridor and Wood Street area as a regeneration area where redevelopment is to be encouraged.
+This residential-led development support of the aims of the Waltham Forest Draft Local Plan that identifies the Forest Road corridor and Wood Street area as a regeneration area.

 Wood Street Area